 If a meta mail package is in process by the mailer service, there is no easy way to delete the email files generated by these packages.
-Depending on the MTA you use (Postfix or Sendmail) you may stop the MTA processes, check the mail queues and manually delete the files of all emails belonging to the mailing to be stopped.
+You may stop MTA Postfix, check the mail queues and manually delete the files of all emails belonging to the mailing to be stopped.